 My favourite forms of breath work are kundalini breath of fire, or alternate nostril breathing.
 Then I move onto a three- to five-minute Maya Abdominal Massage, a practice of gratitude, movement of some sort (yoga, walking, jogging, HIIT, or swimming), and the newest addition is reading 10 pages of a book that will contribute to self-development.

 This 40- to 50-minute morning commitment accelerates my personal growth, supports my ability to respond to daily stress, strengthens and nourishes my digestive organs, and therefore supports my bowel movements.
 I walk away from my morning ritual feeling charged and ready to take on some pretty monumental, rewarding, and often uncomfortable projects.

-I pop 1 tablespoon of apple cider vinegar, ½ cup boiled water, and ¼ cup of room-temperature water into a large glass and chug it down at least 5 to 10 minutes before my first meal of the day.
+I add 1 tablespoon of apple cider vinegar, ½ cup boiled water, and ¼ cup of room-temperature water into a large glass and drink it at least 5 to 10 minutes before my first meal of the day.
 Learn more about ACV here.

 If you want healthier bowel movements, you need to put the effort into your diet, movement, and mindset.
 I love this quote as it highlights this sentiment perfectly, “Proper preparation prevents poor performance.”

 There you have it, a snapshot of how I get my mojo back.
 Hopefully some of these tips will help you move more freely, too.
-Please remember that everyone has different triggers for constipation, so if you don’t get any relief, read “15 Ways To Have a Great Poo, Every time” or seek support from a practitioner.
+Please remember that everyone will have different triggers for constipation, so if you don’t get any relief, read “15 Ways To Have a Great Poo, Every time” or seek support from a medical practitioner.